Outreachy Internship Application: My Experience

-An overview of my journey from discovering about Outreachy to being selected as an Outreachy Intern!
+An overview of my journey from discovering Outreachy to being selected as an Outreachy intern!

 Initial Stage